Skip to content

 “Run the game, take a screenshot, then check what the HUD is displaying.
 The score label might be wrong.”

-Tools used: runscreenshotui_mapstate_inspectinput
+Tools used: godotiq_rungodotiq_screenshotgodotiq_ui_mapgodotiq_state_inspectgodotiq_input

 When you need to find unused assets or check asset scaling.

-4. Clean up — Based on the inventory, remove unused assets or fix broken references.
+4. Clean up.
+Based on the inventory, remove unused assets or fix broken references.

 Example prompt: